calumholker/quantum-simulator/README.md

 - Runs the quantum circuit and for each gate:
     * Find the operator matrix using the universal operator function
     * Applies it to the state
-- Performs a measurement perform multi-shot measurement of all qubits using weighted random technique Examples of the implementation are given in the file _main.py_
+- Performs a measurement perform multi-shot measurement of all qubits using weighted random technique <br/><br/>
+Furthermore the program uses the [__UNIVERSAL OPERATOR FUNCTION__](https://github.com/quantastica/qosf-mentorship/blob/master/qosf-simulator-task-additional-info.pdf)
+Examples of the implementation are given in the file _main.py_ <br/>

-## Use of the Simulation
+## Use of the Simulator
 The simulation class is imported into a python file as below:
 ```python
 from quantum_simulator import quantum_circuit